Orama-Interactive/Pixelorama-Docs/docs/extension_system/extension_basics.md

 ```

 ## Limitations and Workarounds
-1. New custom classes (e.g `class_name Foo`) can't be created in the extension, but there is a workarround.
+1. New custom classes (e.g `class_name Foo`) can't be created in the extension, but there is a workaround.
 Don't assign scripts custom class names and instead of doing `Foo.new()` if say your script *"Foo.gd"* is located at `res://src/Extensions/Example/CustomClasses/Foo.gd` then you can use
 ```
 preload(res://src/Extensions/Example/CustomClasses/Foo.gd).new()
 ```